 If you have Court Orders, a Parenting Plan, or just a verbal agreement as to the care arrangements of your children, these should continue to be followed, where it remains possible.

-As playgrounds, parks, and venues such as contact centres, play centres and swimming pools are now closed, there may need to be temporary alterations made for changeover and for spend time arrangements that were to take place in such locations.
+As venues such as contact centres, play centres and swimming pools are now closed, there may need to be temporary alterations made for changeover and for spend time arrangements that were to take place in such locations.
 Some private supervisors will be able to undertake home assessments so that there is no interruption to the continuity of time spent with each parent, however, given the number of families requiring this service there may be a delay in access.
 It may be more practical and financially viable to have a trusted family member facilitate changeovers or supervision where required.
 Of course, the safety of the children must come first and it may be impractical to continue with face to face time until the Stage 3 restrictions are lifted.

 Where one parent resides interstate, it will be important to check with the specific state or territory government with respect to their border closures and the impact this will have on complying with changeover needs.
 Some states may allow the travel, however will then require the child to meet their quarantine requirements, which could significantly impact the return of the child within regular timeframes.

 Parents naturally want to protect their children, and it may be that in order to limit any exposure to the coronavirus that families reach an agreement for the children to remain with the resident parent or primary carer on a temporary basis and communicate with the other parent via electronic means.
 If you do reach an agreement to alter Court Orders or a Parenting Plan, it is important to have it in writing, whether by email or text, so that there is evidence of the change and the temporary nature of it, if required at a later date.